ddejean0117/rabbit_case_study/README.md

 Anyone who has a smart phone.
 The number of smartphone users is expected to reach 7.1 billion in 2024.
 (4)

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)
-Because Rabbit lauched a piece of hardware that is separate from the phone, their software IP (AI interface executed with LAM rabbits/agents) is not viewable by Apple or Android as it would be if someone had just made an app on and app store.
+Because Rabbit lauched a piece of hardware that is separate from the phone, their software IP (AI interface executed with LAM rabbits/agents) is not viewable by Apple or Android as it would be if someone had just made an app on an app store.
 Someone could make a similar product from scratch, but the hardware solution has a higher barrier to entry becuase of the greater cost and complexity.
 The AI Pin made by Humane offers a similar hardware product, but with a more expensive upfront cost ($700 vs. $200) and with a $24 monthly subscription that the R1 doesn't have.
 (6)  However, even Lyu has admitted that Apple, Android, or any othe phone manufacturer could create something similar within their platforms and eliminate the second device altogether.
 To that point, some users have been able to bootleg the APK and replicate the service in an in-phone app.
 (7) That begs the question, why will I need this secondary device that is more expensive than a typical app?
-Another question is, does Rabbit-like software eliminate the need for apps at all?
+Perhaps the bigger question is, does an AI interface eliminate the need for apps at all?
 (8)

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
 - Large Action Model (LAM), which enhances the predictive language modelling of Large Language Models (LLMs) to understand complex reasoning and execute tasks.
 (8)